mosull20/crushed-grapes-ms4/TESTING.md

 * Blog.css, checkout.css, profile.css, base.css - all passed with no errors

 3. **JavaScript validated on [JSHint](https://jshint.com/)**
+* All js files and snippets of code within html files were tested using JSHint.
+Minor errors (missing semicolons) showed up on a couple of files.
+No other errors were found.

 4. **Python valdiated on [PEP8 online](http://pep8online.com/)**